 If you choose to continue rebooting, the system startup procedure checks the file systems and performs any corrections that it knows are correct.
 During the reboot, you can note the extent of the disk data corruption.
-You may have to use a file system repair program such as the fsck command after the system reboots to repair any file system inconsistencies.
+Use a file system repair program such as the fsck command after the system reboots to repair any file system inconsistencies.
 You can then recover data by restoring file systems from backups, by rerunning programs, or by reentering data if necessary.